msprev/panzer/doc/README.md

 External processes have just as much information as panzer does.
     panzer sends its information to external processes via a json message.
-    This message is sent over stdin to scripts (preflight, postflight, cleanup scripts), and embedded in the AST for filters.
+    This message is sent as a string over stdin to scripts (preflight, postflight, cleanup scripts).
+    It is stored inside a `CodeBlock` of the AST for filters.
+    Note that filters need to parse the `panzer_reserved` field and deserialise the contents of its `CodeBlock` to recover the json message.
+    Some relevant discussion is [here](https://github.com/msprev/panzer/issues/38#issuecomment-367664291).
-    Postprocessors are an exception; they do not receive a json message (if you need it, you should probably be using a filter).
+    Postprocessors do not receive a json message (if you need it, you should probably be using a filter).

 ```
 JSON_MESSAGE = [{'metadata':    METADATA,